A Generalized Theory for Optical Cooling of a Trapped Atom with Spin: Theory: Laser cooling in a harmonic potential

 \endgroup The effective Hamiltonian includes light shifts, two-photon Raman coupling, and decay due to spontaneous emission.
-The collapse operators repopulate the ground-state.
+The collapse operators repopulate the ground state {after spontaneous emission}. {These expressions are valid close to resonance and will be used for resolved and unresolved sideband cooling.}

-Two photon cooling schemes operate in the large detuning limit.
-In the large detuning limit, the state dependence in the denominator detuning vanishes $\Delta_{m_g, m_e} \approx \Delta$.
-The sum over the excited states in the numerator becomes the identity.
-The effective ground-state operators simplify to:
+Two photon cooling schemes typically operate in the large detuning limit.
+In the large detuning limit, \del{the state dependence in the denominator detuning vanishes} {the state-dependent detuning can be replaced by a constant detuning} $\Delta_{m_g, m_e} \approx \Delta$.
+The sum over the excited states in the numerator {in both operators} becomes the identity.
+The effective ground state operators from Eqs.~\ref{eq:Hclose1} and \ref{eq:Lclose1} simplify to